 Northern Lights, Camera, Action!
 Photographing the Aurora Borealis in Alaska

 Thankfully, I’ve come a long way in aurora photography since then, and Alaska is still one of my favorite places to snap a shot.
 While Fairbanks will always have my heart, Nome, Juneau and Barrow are also top contenders for me now.
-Here’s everything I’ve learned about getting that perfect Alaskan northern lights photo, whether you’re traveling on your own or on an organized Alaska northern lights photography tour.
+Here are my best tips for photographing the northern lights and getting that perfect shot, whether you’re traveling on your own or on an organized Alaska northern lights photography tour.

 1. Assemble the Best Equipment for Aurora Photography

 Although technically you can shoot the aurora with a point-and-shoot camera or cellphone, you’ll want a DSLR camera to be best prepared for night photography in Alaska.
 I use a Sony Alpha a6000, while Lucia Griggi, one of Silversea Cruises’ expert photographers, uses either a Canon EOS-1D X or a Canon EOS 5D Mark IV.
 You’ll also need a tripod to keep your camera steady and a lens cloth to wipe off any condensation or dirt.
 Additionally, a wide-angle lens will capture as much sky as possible, while a remote is useful for operating the shutter without touching the camera.

 Don’t forget to bundle up, either, as most aurora shooting happens in the winter.
 Night photography in Alaska is usually quite cold, and you’ll likely be outside for quite a while.
 “You can anticipate that the first time you take the picture, it won’t come out,” adds Griggi.
 “It’ll probably take quite a few attempts.”
 Expect to be outside in the chill for several hours and dress accordingly.